iinsys/devops/100-days-of-devops/kodecloud/day1/readme.md

-# 🚀 DevOps Journey with KodeCloud – Day 1
-## ✅ Task: Create a User with a Non-Interactive Shell on App Server 1
+Day 1: Create a User with a Non-Interactive Shell on App Server 1

-To accommodate the backup agent tool's specifications, the system admin team at xFusionCorp Industries requires the creation of a user named `siva` with a **non-interactive shell** on **App Server 1**.

 >A winner is a dreamer who never gives up.
 >
 >– Nelson Mandela

----
+To accommodate the backup agent tool's specifications, the system admin team at xFusionCorp Industries requires the creation of a user named `siva` with a **non-interactive shell** on **App Server 1**.

+`Note:` The `kubectl` utility on `jump_host` has been configured to work with the kubernetes cluster.

 ## Solution
-### 🛠️ Step-by-Step Commands to Complete the Task

 ```bash
 # 1. Connect to the App Server 1 (from the jump host)
 ssh tony@stapp01